pnasis/Carvify/README.md

 # Carvify

 ## Description
-The **Carvify** tool is a utility designed for forensic purposes.
+The **Carvify** tool is a Linux utility designed for forensic purposes.
 It helps recover files from disk images using file signature analysis.
 The tool supports creating raw disk images, listing available disks/partitions, scanning for files, and extracting specific files by their metadata address.
 The program is written in Python and utilizes `pytsk3` for enhanced disk image handling.

 ## Features
 - List available disks and partitions.